18kimn/revisiting-dubois/content/raw-texts/paper.md

 Du Bois provides two insights in this shape.
-The first lies in incorporating four variables into a single graphic, a feat that is usually fairly difficult but is important for seeing interactions of several variables at once.

-The second insight Du Bois provides is the woven nature of these bars, that suggest an almost physical connection between the categories pictured.
-Du Bois recognized that the number of property owners and the amount of property owned were not two separate concepts, but manifestations of a single concept of property ownership.
+The first lies in incorporating four variables into a single graphic, a feat that is usually fairly difficult but is useful for seeing interactions of several variables at once.
+He does so by reusing directions; in my example, the x-axis is used both to represent year for the income variable and as the value of the occupation variable.
+The second insight Du Bois provides is the interwoven nature of these bars, that suggest an almost physical connection between the categories pictured.
+Like the spike plot above, Du Bois recognizes that much of the data available to him are not separate concepts but interconnected.

 In return for the above two strategies, the `geom_wovenbar` graphic is possibly Du Bois' most complex shape.
 Especially compared to shapes